supremebeing7/time_log_robot/README.md

     $ rake console

+To install your local version

+    $ rake install

-(Note: If you've built the gem and have committed the `.gem` file, none of your `rake` commands will work.
+(Note: If you've built the gem using `gem build` and have committed the `.gem` file, none of your `rake` commands will work.
 You'll need to remove the built gem and commit the deletion.)

 ## Contributing